run2bizdocs/docs-1/en-us/docs/faq.md

     - The environment is clustered.

 ???
 Question "Will the backup be overwritten or will there be a file for every day?"

     If your routine has a daily backup, a file will be created every day, containing the name and date of the file.

+???
+Question "Why does the system display an invalid date message when auditing the ticket?"

+    In the Ticket Management interface, specifically in the "Audit" item, when trying to configure the auditing of an open ticket (set start and end dates in the filter), the following error may occur: the system will display the message "Invalid Date".
+This is because the functionality requires that the language set in the system and browser used be the same.
+    If this requirement is not observed and this difference occurs in the languages, when auditing the tickets, the system will display a message and make it impossible to obtain the desired report.
+It's therefore necessary to match the system and browser languages.